Home

 As a parent of a nine-year-old child with Aspergers Syndrome, I can share in the wonder, joy, amazement and often the frustration of seeing my child develop, and the challenges he faces each day.

--Simply put, Aspergers Syndrome (referred to also as Asperger Syndrome or simply, Aspergers) is a form of autism.
+-Simply put, Aspergers Syndrome (also referred to as Asperger Syndrome or simply, Aspergers) is a form of autism.
 There are various psychological conditions that determine where on the autism scale a particular disorder may be placed.

 Aspergers is considered highly functioning autism.
 A child with this particular disorder is considered highly functioning because their cognitive and linguistic faculties are often very much on par with their peers.